ananthajanakiraman/Applied-Machine-Learning-Projects/Convolutional-Neural-Network/README.md

 **Set Up a Logging Hook**

 Since CNNs can take a while to train, I set up some logging so we can track progress during training.
-I used TensorFlow's tf.train.SessionRunHook to create a tf.train.LoggingTensorHook that will log the probability values from the softmax layer of the CNN.
-I stored a dict of the tensors I wanted to log in tensors_to_log.
-Each key is a label of our choice that will be printed in the log output, and the corresponding label is the name of a Tensor in the TensorFlow graph.
-Here, the probabilities can be found in softmax_tensor, the name I gave the softmax operation earlier when we generated the probabilities in cnn_model_fn.

-Next, I created the LoggingTensorHook, passing tensors_to_log to the tensors argument.
-I set every_n_iter=50, which specifies that probabilities should be logged after every 50 steps of training.
+I used tf.Session() and Saver.save() function to save the checkpoint file every 100 epochs for a total of 20000 steps.

+**Train the Model**

+Next I trained the model, which I did by creating train_input_fn and calling train() on mnist_classifier.
+In the numpy_input_fn call, we pass the training feature data and labels to x (as a dict) and y, respectively.
+We set a batch_size of 100 (which means that the model will train on minibatches of 100 examples at each step). num_epochs=None means that the model will train until the specified number of steps is reached.
+In the train call, we set steps=20000 (which means the model will train for 20,000 steps total).
+We save the checkpoint every 100 steps during training.

+**Evaluate the Model and Run the model**

+Once training is complete, I wanted to evaluate the model to determine its accuracy on the MNIST test set.
+The basic model came up with a test accuracy of 0.9442 after 2k steps and 0.9771 after 20k steps.